RISCfuture/icrashedmyplane.com/README.md

 environments.
 This way, application modules can be used in Cypress tests.
 This was done because `ResponseTraverser` is used by Cypress to run test flows from fixture responses (genius!).

-Cypress DOM resolution is done using `data-cy` attributes.
-A custom `dataCy` command is added to `cy` as a shorthand.